-From 2011 to 2015, the Market Rent21 to be determined (the "Market Rental Package Determination") in accordance with the Lease Agreement, subject to a minimum rental guarantee of HK\$60,000,000 per annum.

-According to the 2011 Market Rental Package Determination, Base Rent for RHK is HK\$114,000,000; and the Variable Rent is 50% of the excess of the aggregate NPI of the five Initial Hotels over the aggregate Base Rent of the Initial Hotels for 2011, which portion shall be the proportion by which the excess NPI of this hotel bears to the aggregate excess NPI of all the Initial Hotels.
+Rental From 2011 to 2015, the Market Rent 18 to be determined (the "Market Rental Package Determination") in accordance with the Lease Agreement, subject to a minimum rental guarantee of HK\$60,000,000 per annum.
+According to the 2011 and 2012 Market Rental Package Determinations, Base Rents for RHK for the fiscal years of 2011 and 2012 are HK\$114,000,000 and HK\$129,000,000 respectively; and the Variable Rent is 50% of the excess of the aggregate NPI of the five Initial Hotels 19 over the aggregate Base Rent of the Initial Hotels for the respective years, which portion shall be the proportion by which the excess NPI of this hotel bears to the aggregate excess NPI of all the Initial Hotels.
+Hotel Management Agreement ("HMA") Hotel Manager Regal Hotels International Limited Term of HMA Twenty (20) years from the Listing Date subsistence); or

-Hotel Manager: Regal Hotels International Limited Term of HMA: Twenty (20) years from the Listing Date Base Fee: One percent (1%) of Gross Revenue 22 (for so long as the Lease Agreement is in subsistence); or Two percent (2%) of Gross Revenue (for other cases during the Operating Term) Incentive Fee: One percent (1%) of the excess of the Adjusted GOP 23 over the Base Fee and the Fixed Charges (for so long as the Lease Agreement is in subsistence); or Five percent (5%) of the excess of the Adjusted GOP over the Base Fee and the Fixed Charges (for other cases during the Operating Term)
+One percent (1%) of Gross Revenue20 (for so long as the Lease Agreement is in

+Two percent (2%) of Gross Revenue (for other cases during the Operating Term)

+One percent (1%) of the excess of the Adjusted GOP21 over the Base Fee and the Fixed Charges (for so long as the Lease Agreement is in subsistence); or
-23 According to the Hotel Management Agreement, "Adjusted GOP" means the aggregate of Gross Operating Profit and Net Rental Income.

-20 Base Rent payable by the Lessee for the years 2009 and 2010 is based on the First Supplemental Agreement amending the Lease Agreement for Regal Hongkong Hotel entered into between Cityability Limited and Favour Link International Limited on 12 February 2010.

-21 According to the Lease Agreement, the Market Rent to be determined includes the Base Rent, Variable Rent and the Lessee's contribution to the FF&E Reserve.

-22 According to the Hotel Management Agreement, "Gross Revenue" means all revenue derived from the Hotel.
+Five percent (5%) of the excess of the Adjusted GOP over the Base Fee and the

+Fixed Charges (for other cases during the Operating Term)

-4. LICENCE SCHEDULES
+EC 4.
+LICENCE SCHEDUL ED